Mpho Phalatse: Mayor of Johannesburg

-Second ousting

 On 26 January 2023, Phalatse was ousted as mayor for a second time during a motion of no confidence with 140 votes supporting the motion to 129 votes against the motion during the Johannesburg City Council Meeting.

-2023 DA Leadership campaign
+Post-mayoral career

 After Phalatse was removed as mayor for a second time, it was speculated that she would launch a campaign for federal leader of the DA ahead of the party's federal congress in April 2023.
 She launched her campaign on 30 January 2023 at the Hector Peterson Memorial in Soweto.
 Phalatse said that her work as a technocrat and leading the multi-party coalition in Johannesburg had "sufficiently prepared" her for the position.
-Despite being popular in the DA, party insiders said that she launched her campaign for leader too late and that Steenhuisen has an advantage as a popular party leader who has won significant support for his re-election campaign.
+Despite being popular in the DA, party insiders said that she launched her campaign for leader too late and that Steenhuisen has an advantage as a popular party leader who had won significant support for his re-election campaign.
+She lost to Steenhuisen at party's Federal Congress.

+On 5 June 2023, Belinda Kayser-Echeozonjoku was elected leader of the DA caucus in the city council unopposed after Phalatse withdrew from the race.

+Phalatse announced on 28 August 2023 that she would resign as a DA councillor on 30 September 2023 and return to being a medical doctor.